-Conference adopts Declaration of the Inalienable Rights of Man
+Declaration of the Inalienable Rights of Man

-This Declaration of the Inalienable Rights of Man was proposed and adopted in Washington, D.C. on Nov.
-24, by the Third International Conference of the Schiller Institute.
+This Declaration of the Inalienable Rights of Man was adopted on Nov.
+24, 1984, by the Third International Conference of the Schiller Institute.

-When in the Course of human events, it becomes necessary for the speoples in the world to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to
+When in the Course of human events, it becomes necessary for the peoples in the world to dissolve the political bands which have connected them with another, and to assume among the powers of the Earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to separation.

-We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain inalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.
+We hold these truths to be self-evident: that all men are created equal; that they are endowed by their Creator with certain inalienable Rights; that among these are Life, Liberty, and the pursuit of Happiness.

-That to secure these rights, governments are instituted among Men, deriving their just powers from the consent of the governed:
+That to secure these rights, governments are instituted among Men, deriving their just powers from the consent of the governed;